datacentricdesign/iob22/index.md

 * [Computational Thinking]({{site.baseurl}}/computational-thinking/) is an introduction to programming in Python with an attempt to convey an approach to computational thinking.
 We use this material in 'Digital Product Development', a first-year Bachelor course at Industrial Design Engineering (TU Delft).

-* [Energy Transition]({{site.baseurl}}/theme-energy-transition/) is our first thematic to practice Computational Thinking.
-It guides prototyping product-service systems that support timely electricity use from sustainable energy sources.

 * [Data-Centric Design]({{site.baseurl}}/data-centric-design/) is a series of tutorials to get started with the digital tools we develop at the DCD Lab.

 * [Practice]({{site.baseurl}}/theme-energy-transition/) is a set of tutorials we used in the past for teaching, which can provide additional practice.